 The total quarterly earnings, for all participants employed in the second quarter after exit, are collected by either direct wage record match or supplemental wage information.
 The collected quarterly wage information values are listed in order, from the lowest to the highest value.
 The value in the middle of this list is the median earnings value, where there is the same quantity of numbers above the median number as there is below the median number.

-The data for this measure is collected and analyzed by either direct wage record match or supplemental wage information after the participant has EXITED.
+The data for this measure is collected and analyzed using the EMD/EM system.

-6a.)
-The Median Earnings- 2nd Quarter after EXIT is:
+5a.)
+The Median Earnings- $2^{nd}$ Quarter after EXIT is:

 B. Required Annual Measures (35% Payment) - Annually per Contractor